xh/hoist-core/README.md

 Please note that the following is needed for running in this mode.  **See the toolbox application for an example of this setup.**
 - A specialized hotswap jvm (see links above for setup, available for java11 and java17)
-- The file `src/resources/hotswap-agent.properties` in your application.
-Be sure that the Hibernate plugin is *disabled* in this file.
+- The file `groovyReset.jar` in your project or dependencies
-- The file `etc/hoist/groovyReset.jar` on your local machine.
 - The following JVM arguments when starting your application:
   `-XX:HotswapAgent=fatjar`, `-XX:+AllowEnhancedClassRedefinition`,
-    and `-javaagent:/etc/hoist/groovyReset.jar`
+    and `-javaagent:absolute-path-to-groovyReset.jar`

 Note that hot swapping is not currently enabled for grails plugins being developed in wrapper projects.